Reasons to resurface your driveway

 - Cure & Seal.
 After the overlay cures, add a sealer for additional protection.
 Customers often ask us if a concrete driveway needs to be sealed, and our answer is always yes.
 A sealer will preserve the look of your driveway for longer.
 It also enhances its stain resistance and makes it easier to maintain.

 Resurfacing a concrete driveway is not easy.
 Our professional dealers can do it for you.
-Find a local dealer.
+Find a local dealer who does driveway resurfacing near me.

 The best way to lengthen the lifespan of your concrete driveway is to invest in a sealer.
 Keep in mind that even high-quality sealers need to be reapplied (reapplying a sealer is less expensive than having to get your driveway resurfaced again).
 Talk to your SUNDEK dealer about how often you’ll need to reseal your driveway.